terryaney/Documentation.Camelot/RBLe/RBLeFinancial.BTRPPAJointLifeDebug.md

 # BTRPPAJointLifeDebug Function

 Debug version of BTRPPAJointLife that returns value or exception string (instead of #VALUE on error).
 Replacement function for the Cfgena.xla!PPAJointLife() function.
 Returns a decimal value equal to the selected joint life annuity factor by the PPA method.
+If you defer a temporary or certain annuity to an age earlier than the individual's current age, the result is calculated only for the remainder of the annuity.
+For example, a 10-year temporary annuity deferred to age 65 for a 70-year old means that there are only 5 years remaining in the annuity and, thus, the result is equivalent to an immediate 5-year temporary annuity.
+Non-integer values for `memberAge`, `spouseAge`, `deferredAge`, `temporaryPeriod`, and `guaranteePeriod` can be used.
+The factor will then be interpolated.
+An `ArgumentOutOfRangeException` can be thrown if any of the following conditions occur:
+1. `intRates` durations contain any negative or decimal numbers or the sum of the durations greater than 120.
+2. `memberAge` is less than 1 or greater than 120.
+3. `spouseAge` is less than 1 or greater than 120.
+4. `deferredAge` is less than 0 or greater than 120 or less than `memberAge` (when `deferredAge` > 0).
+5. `mortalityImprovement` is not 0, 1, 2, 31 or 32.
+6. `mortalityImprovement` is 1 or 31 and `unisexBlending` is 2 or `memberYearOfBirth` is 0 or `spouseYearOfBirth` is 0.
+7. `continuingPercentage` is less than 0.
+8. `maleUnisexPercentage` is less than 0 or greater than 1.
+9. `unisexBlending` is not 0, 1, or 2
+10. `temporaryPeriod` is less than 0 or greater than Min( 120 - Max( `memberAge`, `spouseAge` ), 120 - `deferredAge` ).
+11. `guaranteePeriod` is greater than `temporaryPeriod` (when `temporaryPeriod` is greater than 0).
+12. `maleTableAdjustment` or `femaleTableAdjustment` is less than Max( -10, `-age` ) or greater than Min( 10, 120 - `age` ).
 ## Syntax

 ```excel